 Q#5: Will you recognize my child’s adverse reactions to vaccines when they happen weeks after shots were given?

 Q#6: What should I do if my child has had an adverse reaction or develops a new health symptom within three weeks?

-Answer: Document the reaction or change in your child’s health, and tell your pediatrician and report it to VAERS – the Vaccine Adverse Events Reporting System.
+Answer: Document the reaction or change in your child’s health, and tell your pediatrician and report it to VAERS.
 If damage is severe, submit a claim to the VICP – the Vaccine Injury Compensation Program.
-You cannot sue me, “the doctor”, or the vaccine manufacturer.
-And I, “the doctor”, won’t likely believe you that your child was harmed, even if you are 100% certain the vaccines harmed your child.
+You cannot sue the doctor or the vaccine manufacturer.
+Unfortunately, your doctor or pediatrician won’t likely believe you that your child was harmed, even if you are 100% certain the vaccines harmed your child.